为您找到"

 Learn the meaning of exponent as a mathematical symbol and a word for someone who supports or favors a cause.
 Find synonyms, example sentences, word history, and related articles for exponent.

-Learn what exponents are, how to use them to express large or small numbers, and how to apply the laws of exponents.
-Also, find out how to write numbers in scientific notation with exponents and see examples and practice problems.
+Learn what exponents are, how to use them, and how to simplify them.
+Find out how to convert numbers to scientific notation using exponents and how to perform operations with them.

 Exponent rules, laws of exponent and examples.Exponent rules Exponent rules, laws of exponent and examples.
 What is an exponent Exponents rules Exponents calculator What is an exponent The base a raised to the power of n is equal to the multiplication of a, n times: a n = a × a × ... × a n times a is the base and n is the exponent.
 Examples 3 1 = 3 3 2 = 3 × 3 = 9 3 3 = 3 × 3 × 3 = 27 3 ...